Home » Wreck Diving Articles » Wreck Diving Risks: Hazards, Dangers, and Precautions

 Disorientation

-It can be easy to unknowingly change deck levels, blunder past a junction, or get turned around and not remember the way out.
-Using a wreck reel to lay a guideline provides a clear path back out of the wreck.
-In limited visibility, proper deployment of a wreck guideline can be the only thing to get you safely back to the exit.
+As a result, it can be easy to unknowingly change deck levels, blunder past a junction, or get turned around and not remember the way out.
+For this reason, using a wreck reel to lay a guideline provides a clear path back out of the wreck.

 Wreck diving risks: disorientation in the dark